 So after I jumped all season long, I said never again.
 We switched to pie plates attached to sticks with string after that.

 By keeping your garden area clean, you are making it less homey for deer.

 See, the deer will bed down in tall grass.
 So if you leave lots of tall grass around they’ll think it is there as a great bed for them.

-Also, pick your fruits and vegetables when they are ripe.
+Also, pick your fruits and vegetables immediately when they are ripe.
 If you leave fresh veggies just laying around, the deer will think it is a free meal for them.

 Finally, discard your crops after harvest.
 Deer like the plants themselves too.
 So if you get rid of them as soon as you’re done with them then it should keep them out of your garden.

-21. Create uneven ground
+20. Create uneven ground

+You can stack up pallets at the tree line to make it look like the deer have to climb things to get in or get out of the property.
 Because deer are not avid climbers, like a goat is, they prefer to not have to deal with those challenges and will move on to look for food elsewhere.